DimejiAre/site-logistics-api/README.md

 ### Prerequisites

-- **Node.js**: It is recommended to use Node v22.
+- **Node.js**: It is highly recommended to use Node v22.
 You can find installation instructions [here](https://nodejs.org/en/download/package-manager)
 - **PostgreSQL**: Ensure PostgreSQL is installed and running on your machine.
 Installation details are available [here](https://www.postgresql.org/download/)

 ### Project Installation